bioinfo-cnb/bionmf-gpu/README.md

       + **Multi-GPU version (optional)**: This version also requires any of the following packages: `openmpi` or `mpich`.

-     For other GNU/Linux distribution, we recommend to read the [Getting Starting Guide for GNU/Linux](http://docs.nvidia.com/cuda/cuda-getting-started-guide-for-linux/index.html#package-manager-installation).
+     For other GNU/Linux distributions, we recommend to read the [Getting Starting Guide for GNU/Linux](http://docs.nvidia.com/cuda/cuda-getting-started-guide-for-linux/index.html#package-manager-installation).

    * For **Darwin/Mac OS X**:

-      + **`C`/`C++` compiler**: Please install the Apple's [Xcode](https://developer.apple.com/xcode/downloads/) toolset.
+      + **C/C++ compiler**: Please install the Apple's [Xcode](https://developer.apple.com/xcode/downloads/) toolset.
 Some versions may require to explicitly add the *Command Line Developer Tools* plug-in in order to make available the required commands on the Terminal.

       + **CUDA Toolkit and Drivers**: Just download and execute the proper `.dmg` file from the [CUDA Download Page][CUDA-Download] (or the [Archive Page][CUDA-OR-Download] for previous releases), and follow the instructions.

       + **Multi-GPU version (optional)**: Most MPI libraries are available on package managers, such as [MacPorts](http://www.macports.org/) or [Homebrew](http://brew.sh/).
+Otherwise, you can download the source code and compile it.

      We highly recommend to read the [Getting Starting Guide for Darwin/Mac OS X](http://docs.nvidia.com/cuda/cuda-getting-started-guide-for-mac-os-x/index.html) for detailed instructions.

 ### Warning:

 **Folder names containing whitespace characters are *NOT* supported**.
 Please avoid them in the path to your *CUDA Toolkit* installation directory.
-A (soft) link can be used as a workaround.
+A soft link can be used as a workaround.
 For instance:

-         $>  ln  -s   /Developer/Whitespaced\ foldername/cuda   /Developer/cuda
+         $>  ln  -s  /opt/cuda\ toolkit   /opt/cudaToolkit

 *****************************